loopdydo/logic-validitiy/README.md

 Solve the validity of logical arguments, using the tree decision procedure.
 Currently only meant to work with basic propositional logic.

-Currently the program takes a single premise (line), breaks it down into atoms, and spits out numbers corrosponding to the connectives.
+Currently the program takes multiple single premises (lines), and outputs a tree structure representing a logic solving tree.
+Only conjunction and disjunction are working at the moment.
 The input form is relatively restrictive - no spaces, single letter atoms.
 The following symbols are used to represent logical connectives:
-^ Conjunctive (0)
+^ Conjunctive
-v Disjunctive (1)
+v Disjunctive
-- Conditional (2)
+- Conditional
-< Biconditional (3)
+< Biconditional

-Valid input looks something like; x-(xvy)
+Valid input looks something like; x^(xvy)
-(X implies X or Y).
+(X and X or Y).

 ## Goals

-Number one is obviously determining validity based on input.
+Number one is obviously adding the second two connectives and then determining validity based on input.
 After that, I hope to make input a little more permissive, with some basic input checking and correction.

 I'm using c++ to help me learn c++.